 2.2.1.
 X-Ray fluorescence (XRF) core scanning

-XRF data were acquired using an Avaatech XRF scanner with a Canberra X-PIPS silicon drift detector, model SXD 15C-150-500 150 eV resolution X-ray detector, which is housed at the International Ocean Discovery Program (IODP) Gulf Coast Repository at Texas A&M University in College Station, Texas (Table 1).
+XRF data were acquired using an Avaatech XRF scanner with a Canberra X-PIPS silicon drift detector, model SXD 15C-150-500 150 eV resolution X-ray detector, which is housed at the International Ocean Discovery Program (IODP) Gulf Coast Repository at Texas A&M University in College Station, Texas (Table S1).
 This scanner is configured for analysis of split core section halves, with the X-ray tube and detector mounted on a moving track (Richter et al., 2006).
 Section 277-45-3 was removed from the core refrigerator and allowed to equilibrate to room temperature prior to analysis.
-We leveled all rock pieces within the section, as the detector requires a flush surface with no gaps between pieces, and then covered the section with 4 µm thick Ultralene plastic film (SPEX Centriprep, Inc.) to protect the detector.
+We levelled all rock pieces within the section, as the detector requires a flush surface with no gaps between pieces, and then covered the section with 4 µm thick Ultralene plastic film (SPEX Centriprep, Inc.) to protect the detector.
 The section was scanned at 2 mm intervals using a voltage of 10 kV for elements Al, Si, P, S, Cl, Ar, K, Ca, Ti, Cr, Mn, Fe, Rh, and Ba.
-The scan was completed using a 1 mA tube current, no filter, and a detector live time of 30 s, with an x-ray detection area of 2 mm in the downcore direction and 15 mm across the core.
+The scan was completed using a 1 mA tube current, no filter, and a detector live time of 30 s, with an X-ray detection area of 2 mm in the downcore direction and 15 mm across the core.
 During measurement, intervals were skipped where gaps of more than ~2 mm existed between pieces.
 Smaller gaps were noted so that suspect data across these gaps could be removed.

 2.2.2.
 Rock magnetism

-Bulk magnetic susceptibility of a subset of discrete samples was measured at the Paleomagnetism Laboratory of the Complutense University of Madrid, Spain (Table 2).
+Bulk magnetic susceptibility of a subset of discrete samples was measured at the Paleomagnetism Laboratory of the Complutense University of Madrid, Spain (Table S2).
 A KLY-4 (Agico) susceptibility bridge was employed, with an applied magnetic field of 300 A/m.
-Due to the low ferromagnetic content of most of the samples, each sample was measured ten times and averaged.
+Due to the low ferromagnetic content of most samples, each sample was measured ten times and averaged.
 The error bars of the magnetic susceptibility data correspond to the standard deviation of the mean (1) obtained during the averaging procedure.

 2.2.3.
 Micropaleontology

 Calcareous nannofossil and foraminifera sample preparation and examination followed standard procedures.
 Samples for calcareous nannofossils were prepared using standard smear-slide techniques (Bown and Young, 1998).
 A small amount of sediment was mixed with a drop of water on a coverslip, distributed with a toothpick, and then dried on a hot plate.
 The coverslip was affixed to a glass microscope slide using Norland Optical Adhesive 61 and cured under an ultraviolet light.
-Slides were examined on a Leitz Ortholux II POL-BK microscope under cross-polarized and plane-transmitted lights.
-Counts of 400 specimens were conducted at 1000×, followed by a scan of at least 400 fields of view at 630× to look for rare taxa (Table 3).
-Foraminiferal distribution was determined for 59 samples extending from the Paleocene to late early Eocene (Teurian to Mangaorapan local stages) (Table 4).
+Slides were examined on a Leitz Ortholux II POL-BK microscope under cross-polarized and plane-transmitted light.
+Nannofossil distribution was determined for 41 samples extending from Paleocene to the upper lower Eocene (Teurian to Mangaorapan New Zealand stages) (Table S3).
+Counts of 400 specimens were conducted at 1000× for each sample, followed by a scan of at least 400 fields of view at 630× to look for rare taxa).
+Foraminiferal distribution was determined for 59 samples spanning the same time interval (Table S4).

 Foraminiferal biostratigraphy is correlated with New Zealand stages (Cooper, 2004) and international biozones (Olsson et al., 1999; Pearson et al., 2006).
-New Zealand stage and biozone boundaries are calibrated to the 2012 geological timescale (Gradstein et al., 2012) using criteria described by Hollis et al. (2010) and Norris et al. (2014).
+New Zealand stage and biozone boundaries are calibrated to the 2012 geological timescale (Gradstein et al., 2012) using criteria described by Raine et al. (2015) and Norris et al. (2014).
 Foraminiferal taxonomy is based on Hornibrook et al. (1989).
 Biostratigraphic results for calcareous nannofossils are correlated to the biostratigraphic zonation scheme of Martini (1970, 1971), calibrated to the 2012 geological timescale (Gradstein et al., 2012).
 Taxonomic concepts for species are those given in Perch-Nielsen (1985) and Bown (1998).

 2.2.4.
 Stable isotopes and carbonate content